 MBA in Healthcare Administration

-Located on the same campus as Loma Linda University Medical Center and near other medical facilities, there are ample opportunities to apply the principles learned in the classroom by completing an 800-hour practicum* in a health care environment.
-Graduating students are prepared for key roles in health care settings such as hospitals, clinics, insurance companies, and dental practices and are ready for leadership in various healthcare settings.
+Located on the same campus as Loma Linda University Medical Center and the greater Los Angeles area, there are ample opportunities to apply the principles learned in the classroom by completing an 800-hour practicum* in a healthcare environment.
+Students are prepared with practical experience for key roles in healthcare settings such as hospitals, clinics, insurance companies, or dental practices and are ready for leadership in various healthcare settings.
 Clinical staff are equipped with management theory and skills to lead their teams in any setting.

 *The practicum hours requirement may be reduced for prospective students with healthcare management experience or a clinical degree.